People often ask, so I'll do my best to maintain an updated list of the tools that I use to do my thing.

 Mindfulness

-I use Calm every day, and keep a journal.
-Every now and again, I try Day One, but almost always, I revert to paper and a fountain pen.
+I use Calm and keep a paper journal.
+Now and again, I try Day One, but almost always, I revert to paper and a fountain pen.

-That's the most of it.
-If there's ever anything you want to know, hit me up in the Slack (if you're a member) or on Twitter if you're not.
+That's about it.
+If there's ever anything else you want to know, reach out to me in Slack (if you're a member) or at "hello at stuartlennon.com" if you're not.